sudhanshudigital/sekuliServer/README.md

 1) Initialising images : This is to provide all the images to application. required parameters are :

-Paramater = comamd, Value = initilaiseImages
+Paramater = command, Value = initilaiseImages

 Paramater = imagesTarBall, Value = YourTarfile.tar.gz